Kerensk1y/News_parser/README.md

 ## Parsing news from websites :newspaper:
 Sending updates is done in a __user-defined__ file in the Telegram channel called `t0ken.py`

-This project enables you to send updates to a Telegram channel through a user-defined file called `t0ken.py`.
-This file should include two essential variables: _"channel_id"_ (the channel identifier, including "@") and _"API_KEY"_ (the key required for interacting with the Telegram bot).
+This project enables you to send updates to a Telegram channel.

 > ⚠️ Bot which API key you use in this project must be adminstrator of the channel which id you use.